BlafKing/BMT/README.md

 ### Python:
 1. Make sure [Python](https://www.python.org/downloads/) is installed (I used Python 3.11)
+2. Install the required library 'demjson3' with `pip install demjson3`
-2. Download the latest Source Code (.zip) from [Releases](https://github.com/BlafKing/BMT/releases/latest)
+3. Download the latest Source Code (.zip) from [Releases](https://github.com/BlafKing/BMT/releases/latest)
-3. Once the download is finished, extract the contents of the ZIP file to your desired location.
+4. Once the download is finished, extract the contents of the ZIP file to your desired location.
-4. Open up BMT.pyw
+5. Open up BMT.pyw
-5. Select the files you want to merge
+6. Select the files you want to merge
-6. Select a save location
+7. Select a save location
-7. Click 'Merge Files'
+8. Click 'Merge Files'